 Courses from the School of Education (all course starting with an E) do not qualify for your 30 credit required courses.
 In particular MATHE courses do not qualify.

-Can I take Scientific Ethics and Entrepreneurship as general engineering credits?
+Can I take Scientific Ethics as general engineering credits?

 What is Considered a Full-Time Semester for Master’s Students?

 Students should register for 3 courses the first semester (9 credits).
 This can include an undergraduate course that may have been missing at admissions.
-CCNY requires that students register for 12-credit hours to be considered full-time for the purpose of tuition.
+CCNY requires that students register for 9 credits to be considered full-time for the purpose of tuition.
 Entering Master’s students often meet this guideline by taking one ore more undergraduate prerequisites during their first semester.
-If students require the 12-credit guideline in subsequent semesters, the Master’s advisor can arrange research credits as needed.
+If students require the 9 credit guideline in subsequent semesters, the Master’s advisor can arrange research credits as needed.
 Foreign student with an F1 visa should register for a least 9 credits per semester (please consult with the foreign student office for official and up-to-date information on this topic – see below).
-For the purpose of financial aid 9 credits are considered full time.
+For the purpose of financial aid, 9 credits are considered full time.
 For the purpose of student federal loans 6 credits is considered full time (Please consult with the financial aid office for up-to-date information).